Chemical peels in London

 The Dermis

-The inner dermis is situated beneath the epidermis and the dermis is the thickest component of the skin framework with a tough matrix of connective tissue.
+The inner dermis is situated beneath the epidermis and is the thickest component of the skin framework, with a rigid connective tissue matrix.
 There are two components of the dermis:

 -